-Because Historic Properties/Historical Resources are present within the APE, a determination of effect on those Historic Properties will be required.
-If Historic Properties/Historical Resources will be adversely affected by the Proposed Project, the Los Angeles County Department of Parks and Recreation will first require a justification as to why the Historic Property cannot be avoided or the effects minimized.
-This rationale will be required even if the Project proponent will seek resolution of adverse effect through mitigation via a Memorandum of Agreement or Historic Properties Treatment Plan.
+Because Historic Properties/Historical Resources are present within the APE, a determination of effect on those Historic Properties was required.
+It was determined that Historic Properties/Historical Resources will be adversely affected by the Proposed Project, therefore the Los Angeles County Department of Parks and Recreation first required a justification as to why the Historic Property cannot be avoided or the effects minimized.
+This is required even if the Project proponent will seek resolution of adverse effect through mitigation via a Memorandum of Agreement or Historic Properties Treatment Plan.

-If the Los Angeles County Department of Parks and Recreation determines that all archaeological and built environment resources within the Project Area are ineligible for the NRHP and the SHPO concurs, no mitigation measures for archaeological and built environment resources on the property will be necessary under Section 106.
+Because the Los Angeles County Department of Parks and Recreation determined that a historic built environment resource within the Project Area is ineligible for the NRHP and the SHPO concurred with that decision, mitigation measures for this historic built environment resource on the property are necessary under Section 106.

-If the County of Los Angeles determines that the archaeological and built environment resources within the Project Area are ineligible for the CRHR and, therefore, are not Historical Resources for the purpose of CEQA, no mitigation measures for the archaeological and built environment resources on the Devil's Punchbowl property will be necessary under CEQA.
+Because the County of Los Angeles determined that the other two historic built environment resources within the Project Area are ineligible for the CRHR and, therefore, are not Historical Resources for the purpose of CEQA, no mitigation measures for these two historic built environment resources on the Devil's Punchbowl property will be necessary under CEQA.